hhhhhojeihsu/StupidCalculator/README.md

 - Show Easter Eggs when the device in landscape left or right
 - Show an Easter Egg function when the calculation result is 8612
 - Show an Easter Egg function when the calculation result is 100
+- Show an Easter Egg function when the calculation result is 10
+- Show an Easter Egg function when the calculation result is 1011

 ## TODO
 - [ ] Soundeffect